cmclaughlin24/hermes/README.md

 3. Application should be reliable (alarm notification's are critical 🚨) and try to deliver notification'sat least once.
 4. Clearly defined responsibilities and communication between services without becoming overly granular.
 5. Distributed telemetry is collected for improved insights into failure points.
+6. The solution should be flexible and support a variety of uses causes (ambitious, I know 😬)

 ### Architecture